pk70/uniquecombination-validation/readme.md

 ```

 You can also use `any separator` like`('-','+')` as your need.
-You can use and `sort of combination` this
+You can use and `sort of combination` this.
+This package is `case-sensitive`

 # License